viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 In this tutorial, you learned:

-- how to use the [data management](/data/) service to capture images from your machine's camera and sync them to the Viam app
+- how to use the [data management](/data/) service to capture data from your machine and sync it to the Viam app
 - how to [enable data query access](/data/query/#configure-data-query) to your synced data
 - how to connect Grafana to your data
 - how to build a dashboard visualizing that data
-- how to use query language to dynamically update those visualization based on UI selections
+- how to use query language to dynamically update the visualization based on UI selections

 From here you could: